CNCJ-80K-1 - Vibratory plate Vevor - Free user manual and instructions

 Always follow the inspection and maintenance recommendations and schedules in this owner's manual.

-To help you properly care for your engine, the following pages include maintenance schedule, routine inspection procedures, and simple maintenance procedures using basic hand tools.
-Other service tasks tr
+To help you properly care for your engine, the following pages include a maintenance schedule, routine inspection procedures, and simple maintenance procedures using basic hand tools.
+Other service tasks that

-are more difficult, or require special tools, are best handled by professionals and are normally performed by a technician or other qual mechanic.
+are more difficult, or require special tools, are best handled by professionals and are normally performed by a technician or other qualified mechanic.

 MAINTENANCE SAFETY